cleanstart-dev/cleanstart-tools/clnstrt-cli/SBOM generation, comparison/README.md

 ```

 - Purpose: Generates an SBOM for the specified image in different formats.
-- How It Works: The clnstrt sbom command analyzes the image, extracts package and dependency information, and saves it in the specified file format (default, CycloneDX, or SPDX).
+- How It Works: The clnstrt sbom command analyzes the image, extracts package and dependency information, and saves it in the specified file format (default, CycloneDX and SPDX).
-- Outcome: SBOMs are generated and saved as sbom.json, cyclonedx-sbom.json, and spdx-sbom.json.
+- Outcome: SBOMs are generated and saved as sbom.json, cyclonedx-sbom.json and spdx-sbom.json.

 ### Output Files Generated: